metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta1_manifest.md

 - `file` (String) File name within the config map or secret
 - `name` (String) Name of the config map or secret containing the file
 - `namespace` (String) Namespace of the config map or secret containing the file.
-If omitted, the default is to use the same namespace as where NetObserv is deployed.If the namespace is different, the config map or the secret is copied so that it can be mounted as required.
+If omitted, the default is to use the same namespace as where NetObserv is deployed.
+If the namespace is different, the config map or the secret is copied so that it can be mounted as required.
 - `type` (String) Type for the file reference: 'configmap' or 'secret'